-If the instructor/trainer/accompanying driver is present for the decision & de-brief, the examiner should ask: ‘would you like you’re (instructor/trainer/accompanying driver) to be present for the conclusion of the test?’
+If the instructor/trainer/accompanying driver is present for the decision & de-brief, the examiner should ask: ‘would you like your (instructor/trainer/accompanying driver) to be present for the conclusion of the test?’
 If the instructor/trainer/accompanying driver is not present the question should not be asked.

 If any observer (other than another DVSA examiner) who has accompanied the test remains present for the end of test feedback then the debrief box should be marked.
 (If the observer does not remain for the feedback, the box should be left unmarked).

 If at any time the instructor/trainer/accompanying driver comes over to the vehicle to listen to the conclusion of the test, and a debrief is to be given, the examiner must ask the candidate whether they want their instructor/trainer/accompanying driver present - consequently if they do attend for the feedback the debrief box should be marked.

 If the candidate elects not to have their instructor/accompanying driver present for the decision & de-brief, then the examiner should ensure that the candidate’s request is complied with.

 If a candidate’s performance has been of a very poor standard involving a multitude of serious or dangerous faults, the examiner should use discretion and explain only the most serious faults.

 If in exceptional circumstances, an examiner decides not to give an explanation, full reasons for the decision should be noted on the DL25.